Bugatti Royale: Replicas

-In light of the rarity of the Type 41 and its associated price, it is unsurprising that some replicas have been made.
+Due to the rarity of the Type 41 and its associated price, a number of replicas have been made.

 The late Tom Wheatcroft commissioned Ashton Keynes Vintage Restorations (AKVR) to build an exact replica of Bugatti's personal car, the Coupe Napoleon (chassis number 41100), for his Donington Grand Prix Collection in England.
 It has since been sold and left the collection.
 So good was the replica, that when the Kellner car needed a replacement piston, its then Japanese owners commissioned South Cerney Engineering, part of AKVR, to provide a replacement.

 On May 24, 2008, Prince Joachim of Denmark on the day of his wedding to Princess Marie (formerly Marie Cavallier) had Wheatcroft's replica waiting outside Møgeltønder Church to drive the newly married couple to Schackenborg Castle.

-In 2011 a reconstruction of the 41100 Packard prototype by Dutch company Hevec Classics was presented at the Molsheim festival.
+In 2011, a reconstruction of the 41100 Packard prototype by Dutch company Hevec Classics was presented at the Molsheim festival.
 It claims to use the original prototype chassis frame and other parts and was initially fitted with a replica engine (built by Tom Wheatcroft).

 In 2016, the same team that reconstructed the Packard prototype, led by Frank Slopsma, unveiled a new replica of the Royale Esders Roadster at the RETRO CLASSICS show in Stuttgart, Germany.

 A year later this same team showed a part-finished replica of the Weymann coach version of the 41100 Royale prototype at the Mondorf Classic Days & Concours d'Elegance.
 All three replicas built by the team were shown at the show, they were built for an undisclosed Dutch owner.

 The Sinsheim Auto & Technik Museum has a replica of the 41100 Coupe Napoleon that was built for the 1968 film Rebus.

 The much smaller Panther De Ville (produced between 1974 and 1985) consciously resembled the Type 41.